A-S620/rabbit-holes/_holes/Haiku.md

 Haiku is a form of Japanese poetry made up of 3 verses with a 5-7-5 syllable pattern (17 in total).

 Here are some of my Haikus:
+> Little actions bring little joys,
+> Like fresh laundry folded, and clean.
+> To love is easy.

+> Sugar, eggs and flour.
+> Whisked and raised in cloud of steam,
+> Ji Dan Gao is joy.

 > The cold bites my bones,
 > I sip sunshine in my cup,
 > Tea warms from inside.

 > Jade stands on the ledge,
 > The sun is shyly hiding,